School Centred Initial Teacher Training (SCITT)

-These bursaries are tax-free and paid in monthly instalments during your course.
+These bursaries are tax-free and paid in instalments during your course.
 For full details refer to the National College for Teaching and Leadership's bursary information.

 Please note though that, in addition to this, you will be charged tuition fees by your SCITT provider.
 The exact cost varies between providers.

 UCAS Teacher Training is the new centralised application portal for all SCITT courses.
 Applications are submitted online.
 You are required to submit a personal statement and details of your academic and work experience.